filmhubhq/filmhubhq.github.io/_posts/2021-06-22-8-mockumentaries-that-go-up-to-eleven.md

 **Synopsis:** A dysfunctional glam metal band travels to the Middle East to shoot their music videos.
 What could possibly go wrong?

 **What makes it special:** A spiritual successor to Spinal Tap 30+ years later developed around the same music genre (yes, hair metal is still alive) and executed with equally raw energy.
-Bonus points for its Jordan settings and as a result jokes that test the limits.
+Bonus points for its Jordan settings and as a result jokes that get dangerously close to the line between funny and offensive.

 **Where to stream it:** [Tubi](https://tubitv.com/movies/499605/thunderlust-and-the-middle-beast)